littlebee/scatbot-edge-ai-shootout/README.md

 The code for init and detecting objects based on the [TensorFlow Lite example for Raspberry PI](https://github.com/tensorflow/examples/blob/5d3579cb1057d31c260be4289a32ebc0a91782e0/lite/examples/object_detection/raspberry_pi/detect.py).

 Results are provided for both the models used in the above TensorFlow Lite example and for the best performing models I've found with Coral support from the from https://coral.ai/models/object-detection/.
 MobileNet V1 quantized model from Coral is one of two from that list of models that actually works on the Pi 4 via tflite_support.
-The models listed as "New" on the Coral models web page were not compiled with metadata and will not load via tflite_support.
+The models listed as "New" on the Coral models web page were not compiled with metadata and will not load via tflite_support without modification, but the the ones I was able to test, have the same relative performance to [Coral's published performance](https://coral.ai/docs/edgetpu/benchmarks/).
+MobileNet V1 and V2 are closer in performance and it was V1 that had the better average over 10 runs.

 ### PyTorch via torchvision

 This benchmark uses [PyTorch](https://pytorch.org/) via the [torchvision](https://pytorch.org/vision/stable/index.html) library.
+I tried [several different models](https://github.com/littlebee/scatbot-edge-ai-shootout/blob/1715caa4220fce76a436aedef3a6942357299da2/benchmark-pytorch.py#L30) from `torchvision.models.detection`.
+By far the fastest and also the most accurate was `fasterrcnn_mobilenet_v3_large_320_fpn`.
+You can manually run one of the other models using, for example `./benchmark-pytorch --model fasterrcnn_resnet50_fpn`.

 ### YOLOv5 via PyTorch Hub

 The YOLOv5 benchmark uses YOLO (you only look once) version 5 via PyTorch Hub.
 The time to download the yolo model and weights are one time costs and are not included in the FPS measurement.

+## Hardware and Software Setup

+Consult the [setup.sh script](https://github.com/littlebee/scatbot-edge-ai-shootout/blob/main/setup.sh) in the root of the project directory for information on how the various software was installed.

+You can also use the setup.sh script to setup a freshly flashed Bullseye 64bit OS Lite.
+See [the setup doc](https://github.com/littlebee/scatbot-edge-ai-shootout/blob/main/Setup%20Raspberry%20Pi4.md) for more details and alternate install methods.